drmohundro/presentations/applied-powershell/intro.md

 * Quick Intro
   * What is PowerShell?
   * Quick syntax overview
-  * Quick script walkthrough
+  * Writing our first script
-    * mo> what should I use?

 * More advanced
   * Profile customizations